Cyphericarus/FrontendMentor-Challenges/huddle-landing-page-with-single-introductory-section-master/README.md

 ## ✨ Features

-* **Introductory Section**: Omplemented with heading, description and a button to register.
+* **Introductory Section**: Implemented with heading, description and a button to register.
 * **Responsive Design**: Works seamlessly on desktop, tablet and mobile.
 * **Modern CSS Practices**: Built with CSS variables, section, flex box, hover effects and media queries.
 * **Accessible HTML Structure**: Uses semantics like `main`, `section`and descriptive alt texts for images.